Code-Artist/CodeArtEng.SQLite/README.md

 public class Emp { ... }
 ```

-## Column Name
+### Column Name
 All public properties that have public getters and setters are regarded as SQL columns.
 The names of these properties are, by default, used as the names of the corresponding columns.
-The `SQLName` attribute can be used to overwrite the default column name.
+The `SQLName` attribute can be used to overwrite the default column name or table name.

 ```C#
 public class Employee